anywhichway/intersector/README.md

 # intersector
 Superfast intersection supporting primitives and objects.
+In the age of big data, you need it.

 Below are node.js benchmarks in a 4 core i7 2.86gz Windows 10 64bit environment: